An Application of the Theory of Viscosity Solutions to Higher Order Differential Equations: Introduction

 Commonly, when $L_k$ consists only of pure derivatives, an equation of this form is said to be in divergence form.
 Thus, the differential equations we deal with are in a form related to, yet more general than equations in divergence form.

-We must also take care in applying the theory of viscosity solutions to such a composition of operators, since viscosity solutions encode only "indirect" and local behavior of the respective equation.
-Indeed, we shall see that the use of this theory for solving $L_j$ requires the use of the theory of viscosity solutions for all $L_{j+i}$ with $i\geq 0$ as well.
+We must also take care in applying the theory of viscosity solutions to such a composition of operators, since viscosity solutions encode only "indirect" information and local behavior of the respective equation.
+Indeed, we can observe that the use of the theory of viscosity solutions for solving $L_j$ requires the use of viscosity solutions for all $L_{j+i}$ with $i\geq 0$ as well.